 If your student is planning to participate in NCAA Division I or II athletics, he/she will have to register with the NCAA Clearinghouse at www.ncaaclearinghouse.net.
 A transcript and ACT scores will be sent to the NCAA Clearinghouse at the time the student registers.
 A final transcript will be sent in June.

 If this is your first child going to college the financial aid process can be a little daunting!
 The Counseling office provides opportunities for you to get help in filling this out.
 The FAFSA is completed online and includes information that is taken from your income tax forms.
-Starting with the graduating class of 2017 the FAFSA will now be available October 1st.
-Students and their families should try to complete this process by Thanksgiving day.
+FAFSA applications for the following school year are open to submit on October 1st of each year.

 WARNING!
 NEVER, EVER PAY FOR SOMEONE TO SUBMIT YOUR FAFSA.
-THIS IS A PROCESS THAT IS FREE and be careful when you are searching the website.
-If you enter the wrong one you may be directed to a scam site!
+THIS IS A PROCESS THAT IS FREE Click the link at the right to start the process.

 What if College Isn't for your Child?

 As many of you already know, there are many job opportunities that do not require a four year college degree.
-There are many training programs within the Ohio Valley which can lead to good paying jobs and careers.
+There are quite a few training programs within the Ohio Valley which can lead to good paying jobs and careers.
 The influx in the gas and oil industry in our area is an example of an industry that is frantically in need of a skilled workforce.
 Locally you can contact Project Best in Wheeling WV and they can provide you with information on local apprenticeship programs.
-They can be reached at 1-304-214-9800
+They can be reached at 1-304-214-9800.
+A link to their website is provided also.

-This site is provided by the state of Ohio and provides a variety of tools for children and adults alike.
-It is a "one-stop" site that provides tools including career assessments, college searches, resume building, test practice and available jobs to name a few.
+This link at the right will take you to the Ohio Means Jobs Website.
+This site is provided by the state of Ohio and gives a variety of tools for children and adults alike.
+It is a "one-stop" site that provides career assessments, college searches, resume building, test practice and available jobs to name a few.

 Mrs. Falcone will be introducing this site to the students to provide them a resource for career planning.
 This site has many resources for anyone who is looking for a career change or a job.